 “We document everything.
 It’s the single most important thing in the way we work, and it helps everyone to stay on the same page.”

 —Samuel Beek, at WeTransfer

 One of the most important aspects of building a strong remote team is helping people grow and learn from their peers.
-Incorporate rituals that will help everyone grow individually and as a group: discuss each person’s goals at their performance review and set a metric to measure progress, host a workshop on giving feedback, or create weekly lunch and learns.
+Incorporate rituals that will help everyone grow individually and as a group: discuss each person’s goals at their performance review and set a metric to measure progress, host a workshop on giving feedback, give employees a channel for water cooler conversation, or create weekly lunch and learns.

 “It’s important to have local leadership for your team in the remote office.
 Also encourage and help people to find great mentors in that office.
 I’ve had many mentors, coaches, and advisors throughout my career, and I think it’s particularly important for those who are working remotely.”

 —Summer Kim, Head of User Research at WhatsApp